LionelDarras/PyVantagePro/docs/index.rst

 Getinfo
 ~~~~~~~

-Gives some information about the station,  such as date and version of firmware.
+Gives some information about the station,  such as date and firmware version.

 Usage::